U.S. charges three in Iran-backed effort to assassinate journalist | Law-Order

 U.S. prosecutors have charged three men with attempting to assassinate a prominent critic of Iran's government who was previously the target of a failed Tehran-backed kidnapping plot, Attorney General Merrick Garland said on Friday, Rafat Amirov, Polad Omarov and Khalid Mehdiyev were charged with murder-for-hire and money laundering for their role in the thwarted Tehran-backed assassination attempt of the journalist and activist, who is a U.S. citizen and lives in Brooklyn.

-"The victim publicized (the) Iranian government's human rights abuses, discriminatory treatment of women, suppression of democratic participation and expression and use of arbitrary imprisonment, torture and execution," Garland said.
 Garland did not name the alleged victim, but Mehdiyev was arrested last year in New York for having a rifle outside the Brooklyn home of journalist Masih Alinejad, a longtime critic of Iran's head-covering laws who has promoted videos of women violating those laws to her millions of social media followers.
+In an interview with Reuters, Alinejad said she was invited to the FBI headquarters in Manhattan this morning where a dozen special agents described to her the details of the plot.

+In July, the men had planned to get Alinejad out of her house by asking her for flowers from her garden, and then gun her down, authorities said.
+Her elaborate garden is well known in the neighborhood: each section is dedicated to family in Iran from who she has been separated for 13 years.
+The assailants had been monitoring the property and may have observed that she often shares flowers with her neighbors, she said.

+But she spotted the assailants surveilling her house and fled, authorities said.
+"Imagine they had opened fire," she said, "How many of my beautiful neighbors would have died.
+My stepchildren?"
+Alinejad said the assassination attempt shows that Iran is terrified of Iranian women demanding their rights, which she often promotes through social media.
+"They are scared of their own people," she said.
+"Like millions of others I want freedom for my country.
+I don't deserve to die for that."

 Mehdiyev, 24, pleaded not guilty to one count of possessing a firearm with an obliterated serial number.
 He is being held at Brooklyn's Metropolitan Detention Center pending trial.
 Iran's mission to the United Nations did not immediately respond to a request for comment.